-To help narrow down the list of countries for our round-the-world trip, I have created a basic planning tool.
+To help narrow down the list of countries for our round-the-world trip, I have created a basic planning tool, a perfect companion to other international trip planning practices.
 It will give us perspective on the best time to visit a country, the key things to know before going, and all of the logistics of covering your basic human needs while abroad.
 As we do more of these country profiles, there will be more things to consider, but this template should provide you with a good start to your trip planning.
 Our next step will be to create a ranking system, which we will present in a later post.

 |Best Season||November to February is dry season.
 June through October is the wet season.|